Wolfenstein 3D on Windows 8 and Windows 7, Vista and XP

 - *.SD3 - Wolfenstein 3D Spear of Destiny Mission 3: Ultimate Challenge

 - If you have the original installation files, install the game with DOSBox, or extract the archive file(s) (usually the .1 file) with WinRAR.

 - If you don't have the game at all, get your copy on Steam!

 - Start the game by double clicking the ecwolf.exe file

 - If game files from multiple Wolfenstein 3D games exist in the game folder, you will see a little window in which you can select the game you want to play

 - Check the display and sound settings in the main menu of the game to boost your gaming experience

 Full screen color issues

 We have encountered some display color issues when playing both the 32 bits as well as the 64 bits version of ECWolf.
 When entering full screen mode, the screen is entirely CGA.
 Yeah, retro DOS gamers, you know what I mean: a purple and cyan colored display.
 Could be our state of the art 2 GB video card.
 Could be a bug in ECWolf.
 Solution: don't run the application in full screen.
-The patch offered on the website does not solve this issue.
+Version 1.3.1 should solve this issue.